tamar-natchkebia/beauty-salon/README.md

 A full-stack beauty salon web application built with **Next.js** and **Supabase**.
 Clients can browse treatments, book appointments, and leave reviews — all with a polished editorial aesthetic inspired by luxury wellness brands.

-> Built for a real salon in Tbilisi, Georgia 📍

 ---
  ![Screenshot](./screenshot/heroNav.png)